Fluffer: In popular culture

 In the 1998 video game Fallout 2, it is possible for the player to become a fluffer for a post-apocalyptic studio engaged in the porn industry.

 The 2001 film The Fluffer is about a film buff with a crush on a porn star who is straight, for whom he would end up working as a fluffer in gay porn.

+A major plot point of the 2001 episode Fluff Daddy from the science-fiction series Lexx features the starship captain Stanley Tweedle agreeing to become a fluffer at a porn studio in Kennebunkport, Maine, not understanding what a fluffer does.

 In episode 3 of season 2 of New Girl entitled "Fluffer", Nick Miller tells the protagonist Jessica Day that he will not be her "emotional fluffer", after he realises that he is providing her sentimental stimulation which allows her to maintain a more active sex life with a recurring character named Sam Sweeney.

 The oneiric slasher Knife+Heart follows a group of "low grade" gay pornographers in 1970s France.
 The film depicts a character named Mouth of Gold, or Mouth, who is a fluffer.
 In the film, he is a middle-aged man who works for free as he lives with his mother.

+In the first book of the Off Campus series by Elle Kennedy (The Deal), protagonist Garrett Graham accuses romantic interest Hannah Wells of treating him like a fluffer when he finds out she agreed to going on a date with someone else (Justin Kohl), just after Garrett becomes the first guy who has been able to give her an orgasm.
+Garrett decided he wants to move their casual "fake dating" arrangement to something official, Hannah hesitates.